A370 road

 The A370 is a primary road in England running from the A4 Bath Road, near Bristol Temple Meads railway station to Weston-super-Mare before continuing to the village of East Brent in Somerset.
 A more direct route from Bristol to East Brent is the A38.

 Route

 Within Bristol urban area, the road begins at Bath Road roundabout, at the busy junction with A4 near Temple Meads.
 It then follows the new cut of River Avon west to Cumberland basin, via Bedminster.

 From here on, it begins to head south-westwards out of the city.
 It first bypasses Long Ashton, then passes through Flax Bourton, Backwell, Brockley, Cleeve, Congresbury and Hewish, beyond which it crosses the M5 motorway at Junction 21.

+A possible spur motorway, the South Bristol Spur Road, was contemplated, in the late 1960s, to extend the 1968 Long Ashton bypass, which had been built to a motorway standard, to the M5 junction.
+A public enquiry was held in April 1966.
+Avon council officially scrapped the whole scheme on 23 May 1979.

 The road then enters Weston-super-Mare: a dual carriageway extends most of the way, by passing the built-up area, including Junction 21 Enterprise Area to the east of the town.
 Previously the route of the A370 passed through Worle.
 On reaching the waterfront, the road turns south to run partly along the beach, then leaves Weston at Uphill.
 It passes Bleadon and Lympsham before meeting the A38 road at East Brent.

+Construction

+For the 3.5 mile section from the Bristol boundary to Flax Bourton, which forms the Long Ashton bypass, the contract was awarded on 21 October 1966 to Hadsphaltic Construction, of Redhill in Surrey, for £1,211,664.
+Work started on 1 December 1966.
+It crossed the main railway at a viaduct at Yanley.

+The Long Ashton bypass opened on the afternoon of 6 December 1968, being opened by chairman of the parish council, at the Bristol end at 3.30pm, originally planned for 2.15pm.
+It had three lanes, to be planned to later form a dual carriageway.
+The bypass was designed to motorway standards, to form one carriageway of a possible motorway, towards the M5.